MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/security.md

 ### Protect data
 This section discusses how to use Windows Admin Center to protect data and workloads on the operating system:

 - **BitLocker for Storage Spaces** protects data at rest.
 You can use BitLocker to encrypt the contents of Storage Spaces data volumes on the operating system.
-Using BitLocker to protect data can help government and other organizations stay compliant with such standards as FIPS 140-2 and HIPAA.
+Using BitLocker to protect data can help organizations stay compliant with government, regional, and industry-specific standards such as FIPS 140-2, GDPR, and HIPAA.

     To access BitLocker in Windows Admin Center: